On unit signatures and narrow class groups of odd degree abelian number fields: Introduction

 \subsection{Outline}

 In section \ref{sec:notation}, we set up basic notation and background.
-In section \ref{sec:galmodstruct}, we study these objects as Galois modules over $\F_2$, and in section \ref{sec:structresults}, we determine the fixed structure of class groups and narrow class groups in order to prove Theorems \ref{mainthm::Representationtheory} and \ref{thm:oddm1}.
+In section \ref{sec:galmodstruct}, we study these objects in general as Galois modules over $\F_2$.
+We then restrict to the case of odd Galois extensions in section \ref{sec:galmodstruct_odd} and show how reflection principles follow from the Galois action and Kummer duality---these are for completeness (and to indicate that they are not missing from our model).
+We then further restrict to abelian extensions and in section \ref{sec:Galois} prove our main structural result, and we see classical reflection principles as a corollary.
 In section \ref{sec:models} we introduce our heuristic assumptions and present our conjectures, including details on the low-degree cases.
 In section \ref{sec:calcs}, we carry out computations that provide some experimental evidence for our conjectures.
 Finally, in appendix \ref{sec:infincub} we prove Theorem \ref{thm:thmb}.